Alex Verdugo Preview, Player Props: Red Sox vs. Nationals

 Alex Verdugo At The Plate

-- Verdugo has 29 doubles, four triples, nine home runs and 39 walks while batting .269.
+- Verdugo is hitting .269 with 29 doubles, four triples, nine home runs and 39 walks.

-- He ranks 49th in batting average, 57th in on base percentage, and 81st in slugging among the qualified hitters in MLB play.
+- He ranks 49th in batting average, 53rd in on base percentage, and 80th in slugging among qualified hitters in MLB action.

-- In 68.3% of his 104 games this season, Verdugo has picked up at least one hit.
-He's also had 31 multi-hit games.

-- Verdugo has driven in a run in 32 games this season (30.8%), including 11 games with more than one RBI (10.6%).
-He has also driven home three or more of his team's runs in two contests.
+- In 32 games this season (30.5%), Verdugo has picked up an RBI, and in 11 of those games (10.5%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 50 of 104 games this season, and more than once 12 times.
+- In 51 of 105 games this year, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.